tauri-apps/plugins-workspace/.changes/updater-add-on-before-request.md

 "updater-js": minor
 ---

-Add `UpdaterBuilder::configure_client` method on Rust side, to configure rhe `reqwest` client used to check and download the update.
+Add `UpdaterBuilder::configure_client` method on Rust side, to configure the `reqwest` client used to check and download the update.